Key actions to prepare for public procurement

 No educational qualifications are needed to join this Webinar.

-We encourage you to apply if your organisation is a:
+We encourage you to apply and your application will be assessed.
+Your organisation must be a:

 - Registered charity, or